MaxiTrien/MaxiTrien.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-    image: "/images/heart.jpg"
+    image: "/images/taster.jpg"
 ---

-Hello i want to be a data scientist
+Like to play around with data and find interesting things